NeurodataWithoutBorders/nwb-overview/docs/source/tools/nwbwidgets/nwbwidgets.rst

 .. short_description_start

 :ref:`analysistools-nwbwidgets` is a library of widgets for visualization NWB data in a Jupyter notebook (or lab).
 The widgets make it easy to navigate through the hierarchical structure of the NWB file and visualize specific data elements.
-It is designed to work out-of-the-box with NWB 2.0 files and to be easy to extend. :bdg-link-primary:`Source <https://github.com/NeurodataWithoutBorders/nwb-jupyter-widgets>`
+It is designed to work out-of-the-box with NWB 2.0 files and to be easy to extend. :bdg-link-primary:`Source <https://github.com/NeurodataWithoutBorders/nwb-jupyter-widgets>` :bdg-link-primary:`Docs <https://nwb-widgets.readthedocs.io>`

 .. short_description_end